Kamallakshmi/devTinder/Learning.md

--- Install Postman APP and make workspace/collection and test API call -- write logic to handle GET, POST, DELETE in POSTMAN
+-- Install Postman APP and make workspace/collection and test API call -- write logic to handle GET, POST, DELETE in POSTMAN -- Explore routing and use of ?, +, (), * in the routes -- Use of regex in routes /a/ , /.*fly$/
+-- Reading the query params in the routes
+-- Reading the dynamic routes

+-- Multiple Route Handlers - Play with code
+-- next()
+-- next function and errors along with res.send()
+-- app.use("/route", rH, [rH2, rH3], rH4, rH5);
+-- What is Middlewares?
+-- why is Middlewares important(Auth comes into picture for admin page) -- Error Handling using app.use("/",(err, req, res, next) = {});